avatl/fitness-tracker/README.md

   # Welcome to your new Workout Tracker
   ## Description
    This application allows you to automatically track your cardio and resistance workouts.

-   When you first launch the application you will be prompted to enter a transaction.
-You are able to make deposits and withdraws.

-   The visualization on the bottom of the application allows you to see your transactions over time.

   ## Hosted Application